 I wanted to go through a great exercise for people who have difficulty squatting.
-If you experience knee pain when you squat, these 3 great exercises will help strengthen your knees, and more importantly strengthen your hip.
-Strong hips will alleviate stress and strain on the knees which allows the knee to recover and therefore decreases knee pain.
-These are the 3 different ways of doing a Tubing Good Morning Exercise.
+If you experience knee pain when you squat, these three great exercises will help strengthen your knees and, more importantly, your hip.
+Strong hips will alleviate stress and strain on the knees, which allows the knee to recover and therefore decreases knee pain.
+These are the three different ways of doing a Knee Tubing Good Morning Exercise.

 Best Knee Tubing Exercise if You Can’t Squat

 YouTube to watch the YouTube video.

 Use standard-resistant loop tubing that you can find in virtually any fitness or regular department store.
 Resistant loop tubing is available in various resistance levels, so choose the level of resistance that is right for you.
 You can also check out the resistance tubing online at the Exercises For Injuries shop.

 Step on the loop tubing, placing the tubing at the arches of your foot, so it is secure.
 Take the tubing, move it over your head and then position it on your traps.
 Please do not place the tubing on the back of your neck, as it will cause unnecessary stress.
 Hold the tubing as a safety measure because we don’t want it to roll behind or forward.
 Please keep it in position and go through the traditional Good Morning exercise.

 With your feet pointing straight ahead, bend slightly so that your knees are in a safe position.
 Hip hinge or bend through the hip, and then return to a standing position.
 The main movement is happening in your hip area to target the glutes and the hamstrings.
 If you have knee pain, strengthening the hips and the posterior chain as much as possible decreases the amount of stress put on your knees.